-24 May Co-Fermentation of vegetables
+24 May Mixed-fermentation of vegetables

 In today’ s methods of vegetable processing not all parts of the plant are being used, but some of these contain considerable amounts of nutrients.
 There is an interest in transforming these parts into healthy food products by the use of fermentation technology.
 Recent scientific developments have paved the way to steer simple processes towards new fermented food products with specific benefits to the consumer, such as fewer calories , specific flavours and food with a higher content of vitamins.
-Through the combination of different strains of microorganisms the efficiëncy of these processes can be improved (‘Co-Fermentation’).
+Through the combination of different strains of microorganisms the efficiëncy of these processes can be improved (‘Mixed-Fermentation’).
 This project has been initiated by Keep Food Simple and is being developed by the Foundation together with scientists and students of Wageningen University and HAS Applied Sciences Den Bosch.